PerCaholic23/Chiky_Chiky_Pizza_MkI/README.md

 # Simple_color_recognition
+This is just simple color recognition.
-In case if you want to use (lol)
+In case if you want to use it (seriously don't use mine lol it's a bit weird) Just install POP7 and Huskylens library and you good to go

-First and foremost
-Install pop7 library also Huskylens library

-and that's it you can use :)

-yooooo, Guthub is cool tho